marcosrachid/java8_oca_study/README.md

 The conditionals within the loops, cannot be set to be constant true, it must have a way to break or at least make it unclear if the loop will be infinite or not.

+for structure is "for(A;B;C) D", which the order of running from each statement is A, B, D, C, B, D, C, B, D...

+A is the initialization statement, B is the conditional statemente, C is the update statement, D is the execution statement.

 ## Working with Methods and Encapsulation

 modifiers(from most acess to least):